 The Traditional updates will be downloaded and installed; a restart is required to complete the installation. | Hot patching lets Windows install security updates in the background without needing to restart |

-With Traditional updates, users may experience interruptions when they need to restart.
-It will affect the user’s task. | Hotpatch Update doesn’t make any interruptions during the ongoing tas of users. |
+With Traditional updates, users may experience interruptions when they need to restart, which can affect their tasks. | Hotpatch Update doesn’t make any interruptions during the ongoing tas of users. |

 - Fix File Explorer Menu Appear Outside Screen Issue for Windows 11 24H2